Universal Commodity Exchange (UCX)

 UNIVERSAL COMMODITY EXCHANGE (UCX) AT A GLANCE:

-Next-generation national-level exchange for the Indian derivatives market across all commodity segments—covering precious metals, crude oil
+Next-generation national-level exchange for the Indian derivatives market across all commodity segments—covering precious metals, crude oil and agricultural products.

 Banking and Finance